justin-xing/justin-xing/README.md

 ## Hi!
-I'm Justin, a CS student at UWaterloo.
+I'm Justin, a 2nd year CS student at UWaterloo.

 > Want to chat?
 Feel free to reach out at: justin.xing@uwaterloo.com